rudraprsd/rudraprsd.github.io/docs/index.md

 ## About

-I'm a BS-MS student at IISER Berhampur with a passion for Deep Learning and Materials Science.
+I'm a BS-MS student at IISER Berhampur with a passion for Deep Learning.
 I am highly interested in Deep Learning and AI.
-I love to work in these fields.
-I am taliking about the AI which is **Not the unnecessary hype in every tech materials you see these days but the actual problem solving in fields like physics, mathematics, security, medicine, computer vision, Biology and many fields you can imagine.**

 ## Research